lorossi/random-animations/README.md

 # Random Animations

-I made this repo because I grew tired of making a separate repo for every silly animation that I make.
+I made this repo because I grew tired of making a separate repo for every silly js canvas that I make.

-Often there's not much to say about these animations, so I'll just put a link to the animation here.
+Often there's not much to say about these animations, so I'll just put a link to them here along with a short description and a link to the Instagram post.

+All the animations are hosted on a simple GitHub Pages website; however, some of them are very CPU intensive so be careful as your browser might freeze while opening them.

 ## Animations

+### Alternating Noise

+Not on Instagram yet.

 ### Arcs

-Not yet posted on Instagram
+Not on Instagram yet.

 ### Circle Arcs

+Not on Instagram yet.

+### Circle Noise

-Not yet posted on Instagram
+Not on Instagram yet.

 ### Circle Particles

-Not yet posted on Instagram
+Not on Instagram yet.

 ### Dominoes

-Not yet posted on Instagram
+Not on Instagram yet.

-### Alternating Noise
+### Orbit Noise

+Not on Instagram yet.

+### Prim

+Not on Instagram yet.

+### Vertical Bars

+Not on Instagram yet.

+### Vertical Lines

-Not yet posted on Instagram
+Not on Instagram yet.

 ## License